RetroDECK/ES-DE/USERGUIDE-DEV.md

 ```

 So to clarify it's `Super Mario 64.v64` that has to be launched.
 Compressing this file into a .zip or .7z file will not work, the game has to be uncompresssed.
 If using Mupen64Plus-Next it's probably also a good idea to hide the .ndd files from the gamelist (using the _Hidden_ option in the metadata editor) for a more tidy setup.

+**Rosalie's Mupen GUI**

+For RMG you should use the exact same IPL file as for ParaLLEl N64 but it has to be named `IPL.n64` and you can browse to its location from the emulator settings menu.

+Following this setup you will be able to launch games with the .ndd file extension, meaning it works similar to ParaLLEl N64 with the exception that zipped files are not supported.

 #### Sony PlayStation 3